suryapratap83/password-generator/Readme.md

   - Symbols (!@#$...)
   - Generate another password with same settings
   - Input Validation
-  - Generate another password with a new length each time
+  - Generate another password with a new character each time
   - Try/except validation for length input

 ## How to Run